fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

 This tutorial explains the basic usage of the main components of [ConleyDynamics.jl](https://almost6heads.github.io/ConleyDynamics.jl).
-It is not meant to be exhaustive, and more details will be provided in the more indiviualized sections.
+It is not meant to be exhaustive, and more details will be provided in the more individualized sections.
 Also, precise mathematical definitions will be delayed until then.
 The presented examples are taken from the papers [batko:etal:20a](@cite) and [mrozek:wanner:p21a](@cite), with minor modifications.